- Expect delays crossing borders heading towards the coast in summer.

-In deciding whether or not you want to drive around the region, also remember to factor in the escalated costs not only for petrol but also entry fees, ferry fees, road tolls and taxes, and secured parking at some hotels.
+In deciding whether you want to drive around the region, remember to factor in the escalated costs not only for petrol but also entry fees, ferry fees, road tolls and taxes, and secured parking at some hotels.

 Fuel & Spare Parts

-Car hire in the Balkans is as straightforward as anywhere else.
+Car hire in the Western Balkans is as straightforward as anywhere else.

 - The big international companies offer reliable service and well-maintained vehicles.
 A key advantage of international companies is that they often allow you to collect a car in one place and return it in another.

-- Local companies will usually offer lower prices than the blue-chip biggies, but ask around so as only to use those with a good reputation – see the local agencies listed in each country chapter of this book or try asking at your hotel.
+- Local companies will usually offer lower prices, but ask around so as only to use those with a good reputation – see the local agencies listed for each country or try asking at your hotel.